-Step Five: Initial topics (and writers)
+Step five: Initial topics (and writers)

-At this stage, you need to decide who’s going to write and edit your first few posts.
+Now you need to decide who’s going to write and edit your first few posts.
 You don’t necessarily need to hire a specialist writer (either as an employee or a freelancer).
 In fact, the person who writes the post doesn’t even need to be confident in their writing ability.

 The most important decision is who’ll be your blog editor.
 Your blog editor needs not to only be confident in checking posts for spelling and grammar errors, they also need to understand your blog’s goals and whether or not each article contributes towards them.